Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Summarization/2018-03-18-Extractive_Summarization_using_Continuous_Vector_Space_Models.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper,[Extractive Summarization using Continuous Vector Space Models(Mikael Kågebäck et al.(2014))](http://www.aclweb.org/anthology/W14-1504), is related to how to summarize document in the way to well extract sentence from input sentences using continuous vector representaion.
+This paper,[Extractive Summarization using Continuous Vector Space Models.
+Kågebäck et al. CVSC-WS 2014](http://www.aclweb.org/anthology/W14-1504), is related to how to summarize document in the way to well extract sentence from input sentences using continuous vector representaion.

 But I think this paper helps me understand the architecture base on neural newwork language modeling.